City crews plant new trees across Santa Barbara during Arbor Week

 New species will be planted between the existing mature palms to help mitigate the urban heat island effect and provide a cooler and more comfortable environment.

-The new trees will be added to the Urban Forestry program’s maintenance and watering schedule, with extra attention given in the first 2 to 3 years.
+The new trees will be added to the Urban Forestry program’s maintenance and watering schedule, with extra attention given in the first two to three years.

 This will ensure the survival and establishment of the young trees after transplanting.